charlesnicholson/nanocobs/README.md

 cobs_ret_t const result = cobs_decode_tinyframe(buf, length);
 if (result == COBS_RET_SUCCESS) {
-  // decoding succeeded, 'buf' bytes 0 and length-1 are COBS_SENTINEL_VALUE.
+  // decoding succeeded, 'buf' bytes 0 and length-1 are COBS_TINYFRAME_SENTINEL_VALUE.
   // your data is in 'buf[1 ... length-2]'
 } else {
   // decoding failed, look to 'result' for details.